 However, no single product is without its flaws, and Microsoft PowerPoint is no exception to this rule.
 While it has matured over the years into a more attractive user interface, many users still have complaints about the way it handles your slides and presentations.
 To add to all this mess, PowerPoint is a paid app that requires an Office subscription.
 Microsoft PowerPoint also takes up quite a lot of system resources, making it quite demanding to run, especially on older computers.

 You may have thus found yourself stuck in the endless loop of trying to adapt to PowerPoint and create presentations using it.
-Luckily, there are dozens of alternatives to every product out there, and it just so happens that many other services that help create slides and presentations are available.
+Luckily, there are dozens of alternatives to every product out there, and it just so happens that many other services that help create slides and presentations such as visually attractive free PowerPoint templates are available by many presentation service providers.
 Thus, we have created a list of some of the best Microsoft PowerPoint alternatives that you can use in 2021.
 With that out of the way, sit back, relax, and enjoy the read!

 Best 5 Microsoft PowerPoint Alternatives

 Kicking the list off, we have one of the most obvious alternatives to PowerPoint.
 Not only is Google Slides completely free to use, but it can be used inside of a browser, eliminating the need to reserve dedicated space on your computer and having to wait for the app to launch.
 The best part about using Google Slides is the automatic cloud backup that you gain access to.

 Coming to its user interface, it is surprisingly very similar to that of PowerPoint and also has a rich feature set.
 In addition to the usual options and formatting features, Google Slides also allows you and your colleagues to edit a presentation in real-time.
 You can color-code certain slides to make things clear while working on a project together.
 Overall, Google Slides is fast, easy, and above all, completely free to use.

 Price: $4/month per user for Zoho Workplace Bundle